top of page

 134 Circadian Way, Carrboro

 Arcadia is an intergenerational suburban cohousing community in Carrboro, established in 1994.
 Thirty-three families share sixteen acres, eleven of which are woods with a stream running through them.
-Families own their homes and lots, share ownership of the common house and grounds, and enjoy additional amenities such as a fenced garden, bike sheds, guest rooms and social events.
+Families own their homes and lots, share ownership of the common house and grounds, and enjoy additional amenities such as a fenced garden, bike sheds, guest rooms, and social events.
 We love to garden and to share the beauty of our neighborhood.
-Our Common House is located at 134 Circadian Way, Chapel Hill.
+Contact Becky Laskody at blaskody@gmail.com for information.

 Bull City Commons